DirecTV drops Newsmax - KTVZ

 Former President Donald Trump also responded, writing on his Truth Social platform that it’s a “big blow to the Republican Party, and to America itself.”

-Last year, One America News, the right-wing conspiracy channel favored by Trump, was also dropped by DirecTV — because of its promotion of misinformation, not because of a carriage fee dispute.
+Last year, OAN, the right-wing conspiracy channel favored by Trump, was also dropped by DirecTV — because of its promotion of misinformation, not because of a carriage fee dispute.

 The move was a significant blow to the fringe outlet because about 90% of the channel’s revenue came from subscriber fees paid by AT&T-owned platforms, which had included DirecTV until it was sold to TPG last year.